moson-mo/smartlight/README.md

 In order to run things on startup set up smservice (and smtray if you like) as startup application on your favorite desktop environment.

+## Configuration

+On the first start of smservice, a config file is created here `~/.smartlight/config.json`, adjust the settings as needed.</br>
+You can also override those settings by running the application with parameters.
+Start the service with "-h" to see a list of available options.

 ## Based on

 Following libraries are used: